NSO Insurance: A Guide for Medical Professionals

 Your Location

 Keep in mind that this does not necessarily correlate with states that pay high annual salaries or states with a high cost of living.
-The number of liability claims made in your state ー and the caps on damages that patients can receive ー makes a big difference in establishing monthly premiums.
+The number of liability claims made in your state ー and the caps on damages that patients can receive ー make a big difference in establishing monthly premiums.

 The Amount of Coverage You Need